tldr-pages/tldr/pages/linux/yum.md

 `yum install {{package}}`

-- Install a new package and assume yes to all questions (Also works with update, great for automated updates)
+- Install a new package and assume yes to all questions (also works with update, great for automated updates)

 `yum -y install {{package}}`